Vells/git_class/README.rst

 Git class
 =========

 This is my git class README!
 Thanks for reading!
-I am learing more about git today!
+I am learing more about git today because you can always know more! :-)